methlabUZH/automagic/README.md

 1. Download and unzip **_automagic-master_** to your favorite place on your hard drive.

+Please note that if you would like to have the latest features developed in **Automagic**, download the version on the *development* branch.
+In the latest version you can use *ICLabel* in addition to other preprocessing steps.
+A better integration with the BIDS format is also implemented in the latest version.

 ## 2. Run automagic
 1. To run automagic, start Matlab and change your working directory to the root folder `automagic-master`.
    * Please do **NOT** add **Automagic** to Matlab path manually.